MicrosoftDocs/cloud-adoption-framework/docs/manage/monitor/cloud-models-monitor-overview.md

 ---
 title: Monitoring strategy for cloud deployment models
-description: Learn about our recommended monitoring strategy for each of the cloud deployment models in Azure.
+description: Learn how to adopt our recommended monitoring strategy for each of the cloud deployment models in Azure.
 author: MGoedtel
 ms.author: brblanch
 ms.date: 09/07/2022